Blog

 Sarah Emmy DSC09580

 Meet The Council on Recoveryโ€™s newest team member, Emmy!
-Emmy, a three-year-old black Lab mix, came home to The Councilโ€™s therapist Sarah Myint, LMSW in August after completing more than a year of training to become a community service dog.
+Emmy, a three-year-old black Lab mix, came home to The Councilโ€™s therapist Sarah Myint, LMSW in August after completing more than two years of training to become a community service dog.

 Emmy was born, raised, and educated at Canine Assistants, a non-profit organization based in Milton, Georgia dedicated to educating people and dogs so they may enhance the lives of one another.
 They specialize in placing service dogs with people who have difficulty with mobility, epilepsy/seizure disorders, or Type 1 Diabetes as well as dogs in community settings such as schools, physician centers, and rehabilitation facilities.